vickyhoughtonprice/leaving-cards/benjy-stanton.md

 `#028A0F` *Thank you for being a great colleague!
 I really enjoyed working with you and have learned a lot.
 Good luck for all your future adventures!* :four_leaf_clover: :four_leaf_clover: :four_leaf_clover:

 ![Wwtbams08E03 GIF by Stellify Media](https://media4.giphy.com/media/hsRzOoZ9iEKTjSTTyF/giphy.gif)

+### Vicky HP
+Wishing and hoping I get a chance to work/learn from you in teh future, sad I missed the chance here :( Good luck with the world of contract, hope it's interesting work, but allows you to spend more time on the welsh coast :blue_heart: :dragon: